-Member of the North Wales Jamaica Society have visited schools in the area and met School Principals and Ministry of Education Officials to negotiate setting up links with schools in North Wales.
+Liz has visited schools in the area and met School Principals and Ministry of Education Officials to negotiate the possibility of setting up links with schools in North Wales.

-John Wyer, Chair of the North Wales Jamaican Society, made sure that Mrs Headly saw some of the great scenery we have in North Wales.
+John Wyer, Chair of the North Wales Jamaican Society (2011 - 2020), made sure that Mrs Headly saw some of the great scenery we have in North Wales.